freeeakn/freeeakn/README.md

 ## 🔭 What I'm working on

 I'm currently learning algorithms in C and Python.
-I'm also practicing my web development skills using HTML, CSS, and VueJS.
+I'm also practicing my web development skills using HTML, CSS, VueJS and Django.

 ## 🌱 What I'm learning